louis-hildebrand/comp251-asgn1-test/README.md

     │       └── q3_make_discussion_board.py
     └── unionfind.txt
     ```
+    - __NOTE:__ Putting the assignment code in the main package will prevent it from compiling on Ed.
+Remember to remove the first line (`package main;`) from each file before submitting.

 ## Running the tests
 To run the tests, run `Tester.java`.
 This should tell you which tests are failing and provide some information on what's wrong.